 The marriage ceremony in the local Register Office or local authority approved premises will take approximately 10-15 minutes.
-The Superintendent Registrar or Registrar in Northern Ireland will make a short statement about marriage; you can ask the registrar beforehand to indicate what form of words will be used.
-It is not possible to use religious words in the civil ceremony.
+The Superintendent Registrar will make a short statement about marriage; you can ask the registrar beforehand to indicate what form of words will be used.
+It is not possible to use religious words or hymns in the civil ceremony.
 However, the ceremony may include readings, songs or music that contain reference to a god as long as they are in an 'essentially non-religious context'.

 Signing the marriage register

 After the ceremony, the marriage register is signed by both partners and the registrar.
 Two or more witnesses must also sign at the time of the marriage.
 Witnesses don’t have to be a certain age but you should check with the person marrying you if they have an age limit on who they’ll accept.

 Witnesses must understand the language of the ceremony and have the mental capacity to understand what's taking place.
 Register Office staff are not allowed to act as witnesses.